blinsay/rss-dl/README.md

 #### installing

+*Binaries*

+Prebuilt binaries are available on the [releases page](https://github.com/blinsay/rss-dl/releases).

+*From Source*

-use a working go toolchain:
+Using a working Go toolchain:

 ```
 go get github.com/blinsay/rss-dl
 ```

-binaries coming soon to the releases page.

 #### usage